Can You Drink Protein Shakes While Fasting?

 Who should—and shouldn’t—try intermittent fasting

 Some intermittent fasting methods are relatively flexible, allowing you to eat as many calories as you crave during your eating window.
-It has been proven to offer some solid health benefits (those include helping to stave off type 2 diabetes among those at risk, delay aging, and prevent cardiovascular disease).
+It has been found to offer some solid health benefits (those include helping to stave off type 2 diabetes among those at risk, delay aging, and prevent cardiovascular disease).
 But that’s only if you can stick to it.
 A study published in 2020 in JAMA Internal Medicine, found that following the 16:8 method of intermittent fasting can lead to weight loss among those who are overweight and obese, but so can consistently-timed meals.

 During fasting days or windows, though, the calorie range is usually between zero and 500 calories.
 You get to decide how to “spend” those calories on food and/or drink.